Targis/Bakery/readme.md

 <h1>Bakery</h1>

 <p>
-PSD is taken from the free distributionю
+PSD is taken from the free distribution.
 </p>

 <p>In the layout of the template used the template referred to as the starting OptimizedHTML.